 Offers

 The local authority will email you the school you’ve been allocated, if you applied online and confirmed your email address.
 The online allocation system will be updated with allocations and be available only after allocation emails have been sent.
 Notification emails will be posted first class only to parents or carers who applied on paper.
-If you applied online, you can use online facilities including appeals and continuing interest.?
+If you applied online, you can use online facilities including appeals and continuing interest.
 Parents/carers should accept or decline the place offered as soon as possible.
 See timetable available from the LA or school website.

 Please contact us if you need help in applying for admission to our school:- telephone : 01920 821450